 Instructions to the editor: please make the following changes to Page 82, Line 53 in the subclause 11.21.18.4 Sensing measurement setup in D0.2 as shown below:

-After receiving the Sensing Measurement Setup Request frame, the sensing responder shall transmit a Sensing Measurement Setup Response frame to the sensing initiator which transmitted the Sensing Measurement Setup Request frame, according to the following rules:
+After receiving the Sensing Measurement Setup Request frame, the sensing responder shall transmit a Sensing Measurement Setup Response frame to the sensing initiator which transmitted the Sensing Measurement Setup Request frame, according to the following rules (see Table 9-78 (Status codes) for details):

 — If the sensing responder accepts the requested sensing measurement setup parameters in the received Sensing Measurement Setup Request frame, it shall set the Status Code field to SUCCESS in the Sensing Measurement Setup Response frame.

-— Otherwise, the sensing responder shall set the Status Code field to TBD in the Sensing Measurement Setup Response frame.
-The sensing responder may set the Status Code field to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED and provide its preferred sensing measurement parameters in the Sensing Measurement Setup Response frame.
+— If the sensing responder declines the requested sensing measurement setup parameters in the received Sensing Measurement Setup Request frame but provides its preferred sensing measurement parameters in the Sensing Measurement Setup Response frame, it shall set the Status Code field to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED in the Sensing Measurement Setup Response frame.

+— If the sensing responder declines the requested sensing measurement setup parameters in the received Sensing Measurement Setup Request frame without providing its preferred sensing measurement parameters in the Sensing Measurement Setup Response frame, it shall set the Status Code field to REQUEST_DECLINED in the Sensing Measurement Setup Response frame.

 Discussion: